 The council currently has a freeze on external recruitment except in exceptional circumstances.
 This is because we have to manage a long term reduction in the council's workforce due to reductions in public sector budgets.
 Reporting of equality analysis for external recruitment is therefore not appropriate.
-However, the council's internal recruitment practices promote equality and fairness by focussing on the strengths necessary to perform a role.
+However, the council's internal recruitment practices (via the Internal Jobs Market or IJM) promote equality and fairness by focussing on the strengths necessary to perform a role.
 We have received significant external recognition and acclaim for the sophisticated and objective techniques that we use, which are based on the latest research in occupational psychology.
-Our internal initiatives - the Internal Jobs Market (IJM) and SWITCH (Staff Working In Transition and Change) both use the same matching process to compare individuals to roles.
 Matching employees to roles is based predominantly on a personality assessment, however verbal and numerical reasoning skills are also taken into account.
 The questionnaires which assess an individual in these areas have been widely tested by SHL for equality in respect of ethnicity and gender, and employees within the recruitment service are trained in how to best support a varying range of equality needs, especially disability, to ensure equality of access to the assessment.
+Employees who are less confident in the use of computers have been assisted in this.

-- Schools exchange between Chinese and Sunderland Schools Not only has the international exchange positively influenced attitudes on culture and ethnicity of our pupils, it has also impacted on parents and residents of our community. - Flying the Rainbow Flag To demonstrate the Council's commitment to sexual orientation equality in the workplace, the Council has flown the Rainbow flag annually since 2010, to promote International Day Against Homophobia. - Other community initiatives include Sunderland PRIDE, plus an event on the International Day of the Disabled.
+- Flying the Rainbow Flag To demonstrate the Council's commitment to sexual orientation equality in the workplace, the Council has flown the Rainbow flag annually since 2010, to promote International Day Against Homophobia. - Other community initiatives include Sunderland PRIDE, plus an event on the International Day of People with Disabilities.